Glyndwrs Way National Trail (< 1 mile)

 Portmeirion (25 miles)

-Built by Clough Williams-Ellis on a private peninsula on the coast of Snowdonia to show how a beautiful place could be developed without spoiling it.
-It has shops, cafes and sub-tropical woodland gardens.
-Contains playground and sandy beach for kids to play on, worth a visit.
+Village built on a private peninsula on the coast of Snowdonia to show how a beautiful place could be developed, without spoiling it.
+Shops, cafes and sub tropical woodland gardens to explore.
+Free, guided tours given daily.

 Cywain Heritage Centre (25 miles)